Cigarette: Smoking age

 Most countries in the world have a legal vending age of 18.
 In North Macedonia, Italy, Malta, Austria, Luxembourg, and Belgium, the age for legal vending is 16.
 Since January 1, 2007, all cigarette machines in public places in Germany must attempt to verify a customer's age by requiring the insertion of a debit card.
-Turkey, which has one of the highest percentage of smokers in its population, has a legal age of 18.
+Turkey, which has one of the highest percentages of smokers by population, has a legal age of 18.
 Japan is one of the highest tobacco-consuming nations, and requires purchasers to be 20 years of age.
-Since July 2008, Japan has enforced this age limit at cigarette vending machines through use of the taspo smart card.
+Since July 2008, Japan has enforced this age limit at cigarette vending machines through use of the Taspo smart card.
 In other countries, such as Egypt, it is legal to use and purchase tobacco products regardless of age.
 Germany raised the purchase age from 16 to 18 on September 1, 2007.

 Some police departments in the United States occasionally send an underaged teenager into a store where cigarettes are sold, and have the teen attempt to purchase cigarettes, with their own or no ID.
 If the vendor then completes the sale, the store is issued a fine.
-Similar enforcement practices are regularly performed by Trading Standards officers in the UK, Israel, and the Republic of Ireland.
+Similar enforcement practices are regularly performed by Trading Standards officers in the UK, and by equivalents in Israel and the Republic of Ireland.